How to Sharpen a Knife With a Stone

 Knife Sharpening Techniques

 - Use a damp cloth or rubber mat to prevent the sharpening stone from slipping.

 - Lubricate the stone with oil or water if needed.

 - Apply enough pressure onto the knife while letting it run over the surface of the stone.

 - Move the knife blade away from you at all times.

 - Make equal numbers of strokes on each side of the blade.

 - Start sharpening the blade using the coarse side.
 Then finish with the fine side.

-- Wash the knife before using to remove all debris.
+- Wash the knife before using it to remove all debris.